RyosukeMatsushima/setup_for_linux/README.md

 - Add Mozc to available input sources

 After running the script, log out and log back in, then use `Super+Space` or `Ctrl+Space` to toggle between English and Japanese Hiragana input.

+### CapsLock to Ctrl Remapping

+The `setup_capslock_to_ctrl.sh` script will:
+- Remap CapsLock key to function as Ctrl key
+- Create persistent configuration across reboots
+- Set up autostart entries for desktop environments
+- Configure system-wide X11 settings
+- Create manual apply/reset scripts

+After running the script, CapsLock will immediately function as Ctrl.
+Use the created helper scripts to manually apply or reset the remapping if needed.